abpio/abp-commercial-docs/en/abp-suite/customizing-the-generated-code.md

 > Note: Currently, up to 11 placeholders are allowed in the CRUD page generation and if you have more placeholders then the additional ones will be ignored.
 From ABP v8.0, up to 20 placeholders are allowed.

-### Customizations on Angular UI
+## Customizations on Angular UI

-#### Services in Angular
+### Services in Angular

+#### On the Angular side, there are two types of services
+- *.abstracts.service.ts
+- *.service.ts.

-On the Angular side, there are two types of services: *.abstracts.service.ts and *.service.ts.
-When Customizable code is set to true, *.abstract.* files are recreated each time schematics are executed, while *.service.* files are generated only once.
-As a result, modifications can be made to the .service.ts file, preserving your changes.
+When Customizable code is set to true, *.abstract.* files are recreated each time schematics are executed, while `.service.` files are generated only once.
+As a result, modifications can be made to the `.service.ts` file, preserving your changes.

-#### Components in Angular
+### Components in Angular
+#### Similar to services, there are two types of components
+- abstract.component.ts
+- component.ts.

-Similar to services, there are two types of components: abstract.component.ts and component.ts.
-The .abstract.component.ts file is recreated with each execution of schematics, while the .component.ts file is generated only once.
+The .abstract.component.ts file is recreated with each execution of schematics, while the `.component.ts` file is generated only once.

-#### HTML Customizations
+### HTML Customizations
 When Customizable code is enabled, ABP Suite introduces custom comment tags in the HTML file.
 For example:

 ```html